paluh/cardano-distributed-merkle-tree/README.md

 WIP: Part of my ongoing weekend project 'Unbound Accounting for Marlowe'.

 ## Why BST?
-* Because `insert` for Merkle tree with sorted keys seems to overcomplicated.
+* Because `insert` into Merkle tree with sorted keyes is too heavy.
 I'm following advice found here [^1]
 * And yes I considered static tree prefilled with "empty values" but it would clearly add too much complexity to the preliminary state validation.
 * Because we lack bitwise operators in Plutus to even try Patricia Merkle Trie.
 * Because we lack crypto primitives to even think about Verkle Tree.